PRACTICE DIRECTION 36ZD – PILOT SCHEME: ONLINE SYSTEM FOR CERTAIN PRIVATE LAW PROCEEDINGS RELATING TO CHILDREN AND FOR CERTAIN PROTECTIVE ORDERS

 (b) include in the application a claim that a MIAM exemption applies.

-An applicant who claims an exemption from the MIAM requirement is not required to attach any supporting evidence with their application, but should bring any supporting evidence to the first hearing.”.
+An applicant who claims an exemption from the MIAM requirement must attach any supporting evidence with their application (but that evidence does not need to be served on other parties).”

 9.2 Omit paragraphs 14 to 16.